What is Agricultural Engineering?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Agricultural Engineering Eligibility Criteria

-- Diploma: Students must have passed class 10 or its equivalent exam with a minimum of 45% marks each in Science and Mathematics as compulsory subjects from a recognized board.
+- Diploma: Pass Class 10 with at least 45% marks each in Science and Mathematics as compulsory subjects.

-- Postgraduate: To enroll in PG level MTech in Agriculture Engineering, one must have completed a BTech degree in the same or its related specialization with minimum required marks.
-Most of the institutes grant admission to their MTech programme through GATE.
+- Postgraduate: Complete a BTech degree in the same or its related specialization with minimum required marks.

-- Doctorate: Students must hold a master's degree in a relevant field with at least 55% marks and clear relevant entrance exams.
+- Doctorate: Master's degree in a relevant field with at least 55% marks.

 In order to secure admission to Agriculture Engineering courses at popular colleges in India, you must meet the minimum eligibility requirements.
 For UG-level courses, you must secure at least 50 to 60% marks in Class 12 in the PCM/PCMB subjects.
 For reserved category candidates, the marks eligibility requirement is usually relaxed by 5%.
 Further, you have to appear for the entrance exams.
 You must secure a good rank in the same as it serves as the final call for admission.